 Fans of hardcore RPG experiences have been calling out for a Starfield survival mode that echoes similar difficulties found in previous Bethesda titles.
-Bethesda have not yet announced if there will be an official Starfield survival difficulty option at launch, but there have been some hints one is in the works.
+Unfortunately, the current limit is ‘Very Hard’, though all that could change with future Starfield DLC.

 What is the Starfield survival mode?